openshift-4-compliance/openshift-4-compliance-automation/.github/ISSUE_TEMPLATE/policy_template.md

 ---
-name: Policy Request
+name: Policy Submission
-about: Create a new policy request
+about: Submit a new policy to the repository
 title: ''
 labels: ''
 assignees: ''